mozilla/extension-workshop/src/content/documentation/develop/web-ext-command-reference.md

 #### `--adb-remove-old-artifacts`

 Forces web-ext to remove any old artifacts discovered at startup.
-Otherwise `web-ext run` provides a warning if it finds old artifacts on the adb device
+Otherwise, `web-ext run` provides a warning if it finds old artifacts on the adb device.

-Normally, when it exits, `web-ext` removes all the temporary files written to the target adb device.
-However, it may not happen, for example, when the device is disconnected before
+Normally, when `web-ext` exits, it removes all the temporary files written to the target adb device.
+However, this may not happen, for example, when the device is disconnected before `web-ext` exits.

 Environment variable: `$WEB_EXT_ADB_REMOVE_OLD_ARTIFACTS`
 </section>